-- Details of your teaching responsibilities including, if applicable, supervision of honours or postgraduate research students;
+- details of your teaching responsibilities including, if applicable, supervision of honours or postgraduate research students;

-- Description and reflection of your educational practice/philosophy;
+- description and reflection of your educational practice/philosophy;

-- Your publications focussing on teaching;
+- your publications on scholarship of teaching;

-- Evidence of the nexus between teaching and learning and your research and scholarship;
+- evidence of the nexus between teaching and learning and your research and scholarship;

-- Your teaching awards, grants, or other measures of recognition;
+- your teaching awards, grants, or other measures of recognition;

 Why develop a teaching portfolio?

 Teaching portfolios can provide a record of your own professional development as it evolves over time.
 Portfolios are not static documents but are an evolving record of evidence profiled over time for a particular purpose.
 Teaching performance and achievements are also important criteria in many universities’ promotion policies, teaching and research supervision awards, and selection and appointment procedures, such as probation.
 Teaching portfolios are a way of demonstrating one’s teaching ability in order to provide a record of skills and evidence of performance.

 Kinds of teaching portfolio